 These have been used in many ways since they were first synthesized in 1928.
 They are stable, inert, non-flammable, low in toxicity, and inexpensive to produce.
 Over the period, CFCs have been used as aerosols, refrigerants, solvents and foam blowing agents in other smaller applications.
-Other chlorine and bromine-containing compounds include methyl chloroform, a solvent, Carbon tetrachloride (CTC), an industrial chemical, halons, extremely effective fire extinguishing agents, and methyl bromide, an effective fumigant used in agriculture and grain storage.
+Other chlorine and bromine-containing compounds include methyl chloroform, a solvent, Carbontetrachloride (CTC), an industrial chemical, halons, extremely effective fire extinguishing agents, Hydrochlorofluorocarbons (HCFCs) mainly used as a refrigerant and foam blowing agent and methyl bromide, an effective fumigant used in agriculture and grain storage.

-All of these compounds have very long atmospheric life which allows them to be transported by winds into the stratosphere.
+All of these compounds have very long atmospheric life which allow them to be transported by winds into the stratosphere.